albertmas/GameEngines/README.md

 Download the latest release [here](https://github.com/albertmas/GameEngines/releases).

 ## Subsystems
-- Engine Structure
+- Engine Structure: Gameobjects with components like transform, mesh and material.
-- Mesh Binary Format
+- Mesh Binary Format : We have our own file format for loading assets.
+We have our importer and exporter.
 - GameObject Hierarchy & Inspector
-- Importer
-- Components Transform
-- Mesh and Texture;
-- Serialization
+- Comopnent Camera: Camera movement using WASD  keys and right mouse.
+Alt + left click to orbit.
+Frustum with camera culling.
 - In-Game Assets Folder
-- Component Camera
-- Quadtree
-- Mouse Picking
+- Mouse Picking: Pixel accurate mouse picking
 - Wwise Integration

 ## Team